 Most bad breath occurs due to the build-up of bacteria in the mouth.
-When leftover food accumulates in the teeth or gums, bacteria in the mouth starts breaking down this food, causing a foul smell.
-The bacteria will then reproduce rapidly, covering your whole mouth, including the tongue, teeth, and gums.
+When leftover food accumulates in the teeth or gums, bacteria in the mouth start breaking down this food, causing a foul smell.
+The bacteria will then reproduce rapidly, covering your mouth, tongue, teeth, and gums.

 The inflammation of the gums( gingivitis) is caused by the bacteria forming a thin film called plaque between the teeth and the gums and can lead to gum disease( periodontal ).
 Periodontal disease occurs when plaque hardens, forming tartar.
-Over time the tartar causes cracks on the tooth’s enamel or spaces between the teeth and the gums.
-Food particles can collect in these cracks and spaces, and when they decompose, they give off a foul odor.
+Over time the tartar causes cracks in the tooth’s enamel or spaces between the teeth and the gums.
+Food particles can collect in these cracks and spaces, giving off a foul odor when they decompose.

 That can also cause teeth decay and abscess and further causing this causes terrible odor.

-Furthermore, bacteria can build up on the surface and back of the tongue where food particles can stick or be trapped, making the breath odor even worse.
+Furthermore, bacteria can build up on the surface and back of the tongue, where food particles can stick or be trapped, worsening the breath odor.